MERSEY VALE NATURE PARK (MVNP)

 MVNP opened in 2006, reclaimed from land that was once the bleachworks and railway lines and sidings.

 - The bleachworks was first built by Samuel Oldnow in 1786 and managed by his brother Thomas Oldknow.
 This was before Heaton Mersey as a place existed; at that time, it was a rural area with a small collection of settlements along what is now Didsbury Road (such as Grundy Hill and Parrs Fold) and a few large houses (such as Bank Hall).
-The mill was located at the bottom of Vale Road on the west side and the owners house ‘Heaton House’ was nearby on the east side.
+The mill was located at the bottom of Vale Road on the west side and the owner’s house ‘Heaton House’ was nearby on the east side.
 These can be seen in the painting below (left) titled ‘Heaton Mersey’ (painted in 1831 by A Fraser).
-Hover over an image and click the yellow tag to open original (reload the page if there is no tag).

 - Heaton Mersey Railway line opened in 1880 and closed in 1961.
 The access to the station was off Didsbury Road, where Station Road now starts.
-The cente photo shows Heaton Mersey railway station 1910.
+The photo below shows Heaton Mersey railway station 1910

 (Tip: click anywhere on the map to remove legend)